 Does Fluoride Lower IQ Scores?

-Studies from New Zealand and Sweden found that the IQ scores of adolescents and adults who lived in fluoridated communities during infancy and childhood were no different than the scores of people who lived in communities without fluoridated water.
+Studies from New Zealand and Sweden showed that the IQ scores of adolescents and adults living in fluoridated communities during infancy and childhood were no different than the scores of people who lived in communities without fluoridated water.
 These two studies are unique because they followed participants and tracked IQs and other possible effects over time, well into adulthood.

 Opponents of fluoridation began focusing on IQ after the 2012 publication of a systematic review of 27 studies.
 Opponents claimed that this review showed that lower IQ scores in children were “caused” by fluoride.
 There are many reasons why the evidence does not support this claim.